 During construction, end face inspection can detect dirt particles or other physical defects whose impact can either diminish or halt the performance of the network (and produce bad test results).
 Perhaps the most essential tool for physical layer fiber verification is the OTDR.
 Specialized types can be used for long haul wet plant OTDR as well as versatile bidirectional dry plant OTDR.

-Another parameter which must be measured and controlled during cable deployment for submarine network construction is the amount of strain being placed on the actual fibers, this must be lower than 0.34% for submarine fiber grade (IEC 60794-3-20), higher values will reduce the life span of the fibers.
+Another parameter that must be measured and controlled during cable deployment for submarine network construction is the amount of strain being placed on the actual fibers; this must be lower than 0.34% for submarine fiber grade (IEC 60794-3-20), higher values will reduce the lifespan of the fibers.
 Strain measurement can be performed using portable Brillouin OTDR.
 Optical dispersion tools are also pivotal to the characterization of networks in order to baseline optical dispersion and assess if any dispersion compensation is required.

 Service activation requires tools for optical power measurement and spectrum analysis along with data network equipment testing.
 In order to quantify optical power, a ruggedized optical power meter is an essential tool.
 High quality Optical Spectrum Analyzers (OSA) for performing Optical Signal-to-Noise Ratio (OSNR) measurement and Network testers for latency, throughput, jitter, and frame loss/bit error rate analysis are also a must during this phase to validate and certify network performance.

 Monitoring and maintenance are the keys to keeping the vital cable networks performing optimally.
 To assess the fiber's physical health, an effective optical network monitoring system such as ONMSi can provide real-time fault, degradation, and security issue monitoring.